informalsystems/hermes/guide/src/tutorials/pre-requisites/gaia.md

 >__NOTE__: Specific to M1 macOS, there could be some warnings after running `make install` which can be safely ignored as long as `gaiad` binaries are built in `$HOME/go/bin` directory.
 ><br /><br />Add the path `export PATH=$HOME/go/bin:$PATH`

-If the command above is successful you can run the following command to ensure it was properly installed:
+If the command is successful, you can run the following command to ensure it was properly installed:

 ```shell
 gaiad version --log_level error --long | head -n4